 Definition

 A validity rollup is a Layer 2 blockchain that proves the correctness of its state transitions to a base layer using cryptographic validity proofs, frequently zero-knowledge (ZK) proofs.
 Rather than trusting an operator or waiting out a challenge window, the base chain (or its users) can verify a succinct proof that every batched transaction was executed correctly.
-On Bitcoin specifically, full native verification of such proofs would require a soft fork, so most current Bitcoin-anchored designs are experimental or rely on workarounds.
+On Bitcoin specifically, full native verification of such proofs would require a soft fork, so Bitcoin-anchored designs remain research and engineering work rather than deployed consensus — there is no active proposal with a timeline.
 We describe the concept neutrally.

 How it differs from optimistic rollups